Three rates of convergence or separation via U-statistics in a dependent framework: Notations and Concentration inequality for U-statistics with dependent random variables

 [3]

-For the reader familiar with the theory of Markov chains, Assumption~\ref{assumption1} states that the whole space~$E$ is a small set which is equivalent to the uniform ergodicity of the Markov chain~$(X_i)_{i \geq 1}$ (see \cite[Theorem 16.0.2]{tweedie}), namely there exist constants~$0<\rho<1$ and~$L>0$ such that where~$\pi$ is the unique invariant distribution of the chain~$(X_i)_{i\geq1}$ and for any measure~$\omega$ on~$(E,\Sigma)$, we define~$\|\omega\|_{TV}:= \sup_{A \in \Sigma}|\omega(A)|$ is the total variation norm of~$\omega$.
+A Markov chain satisfying Assumption~\ref{assumption1} is called uniformly ergodic~\citep[cf.][Chapter 16]{tweedie} and admits a unique stationary distribution denoted by~$\pi$.
 Assumption~\ref{assumption1} also implies that the regeneration times associated to the split chain are exponentially integrable, meaning that their Orlicz norm with respect to the function $\psi_1(x) =\exp(x)-1$ are bounded by some constant $\tau>0.$ We refer to \cite[Section 2.3]{duchemin} for details.

-Assumption~\ref{assumption2} can be read as a reverse Doeblin's condition and is used in \cite{duchemin} as a decoupling tool. \cite{duchemin} gives several natural examples for which this condition holds. \begin{assumption} There exist~$\delta_M>0$ and some probability measure~$\nu$ such that \end{assumption}
+Assumption~\ref{assumption2} can be read as a reverse Doeblin's condition and is used in \cite{duchemin} as a decoupling tool.
+In their paper, the authors give several natural examples for which this condition holds. \begin{assumption} There exist~$\delta_M>0$ and some probability measure~$\nu$ such that \end{assumption}

-The last assumption introduces the notion of {\it $\pi$-canonical} kernel, which is the counterpart in the Markovian setting of the canonical (or degenerate) property of the independent framework. \begin{assumption} Denoting $\pi$ the invariant distribution of the Markov chain $(X_i)_{i\geq1}$, we assume that~$h:(E^2,\Sigma \otimes \Sigma) \to (\mathds R,\mathcal B(\mathds R))$ is measurable, bounded and is~$\pi$-canonical, namely This common expectation will be denoted~$\mathds E_{\pi}[h]$. \end{assumption} Let us mention that a large span of kernels are~$\pi$-canonical.
-This is the case of translation-invariant kernels which have been widely studied in the Machine Learning community \cite{Lerasle16}.
-Another example of~$\pi$-canonical kernel is a rotation invariant kernel when~$E=\mathds S^{d-1}:=\{x \in \mathds R^d : \|x\|_2=1\}$ with~$\pi$ also rotation invariant (see \cite{CL18} or \cite{DCD20}).
+The last assumption introduces the notion of {\it $\pi$-canonical} kernel, which is the counterpart in the Markovian setting of the canonical (or degenerate) property of the independent framework. \begin{assumption} Denoting by $\pi$ the stationary distribution of the Markov chain $(X_i)_{i\geq1}$, we assume that~$h:(E\times E,\Sigma \otimes \Sigma) \to (\mathds R,\mathcal B(\mathds R))$ is measurable, bounded and is~$\pi$-canonical, namely This common expectation will be denoted~$\mathds E_{\pi}[h]$. \end{assumption} Let us mention that several important kernels are~$\pi$-canonical.
+This is the case of translation-invariant kernels which have been widely studied in the Machine Learning community (cf. \cite{Lerasle16}).
+Another example of~$\pi$-canonical kernel is a rotation invariant kernel when~$E=\mathds S^{d-1}:=\{x \in \mathds R^d : \|x\|_2=1\}$ with~$\pi$ also rotation invariant \citep[cf.][]{CL18,DCD20}.
 Note also that if the kernel $h$ is not~$\pi$-canonical, the U-statistic decomposes into a linear term and a~$\pi$-canonical U-statistic.
-This is called the \textit{Hoeffding decomposition} (see \cite[p.176]{ginenick}) and takes the following form
+This is called the \textit{Hoeffding decomposition} \citep[cf.][p.176]{ginenick} and takes the following form

 where the kernel~$\widetilde h$ is~$\pi$-canonical with